thaddeusdiamond/cardano-nft-vending-machine/README.md

 		Run the initializer against preview assets (default is False [preprod]) --whitelist-dir WHITELIST_DIR
-		Local folder where whitelist files are stored (MUST NOT YET EXIST)
+		Local folder where whitelist files are stored (MUST NOT YET EXIST) --num-mints-per-wl NUMBER
+    How many whitelist spots are available for each asset on the whitelist

 #### upload_wl_usage.py